godaddy/asherah/docs/SystemRequirements.md

 Windows is not currently supported, but we may provide an implementation at a later time.

+If the library is unable to make the native system calls (e.g. missing method or entire underlying library), the native facilities of the language will raise an error.

 ## Memory Usage

 One of the system calls Asherah uses in Secure Memory is `mlock`, which locks address space in memory and prevents it